 The Company provides a 401(k) retirement plan covering all employees who qualify as to age and length of service.
 The plan is funded through employee contributions and a Company match.
-In fiscal 2014, 2013 and 2012, the Company match was 100% of the first 3.0% of eligible compensation.
-As of January 31, 2015 and February 1, 2014, the liability for the Company match was \$4,104 and \$3,532, respectively.
+In fiscal 2015, 2014 and 2013, the Company match was 100% of the first 3.0% of eligible compensation.
+As of January 30, 2016 and January 31, 2015, the liability for the Company match was \$5,031 and \$4,104, respectively.

 The Company also has a non-qualified deferred compensation plan for highly compensated employees whose contributions are limited under qualified defined contribution plans.
 The plan is funded through employee contributions and, beginning in 2014, a Company match.
-In fiscal 2014, the Company match was 100% of the first 3.0% of salary.
-For fiscal year 2014, the liability for the Company match was \$465.
+In fiscal 2015 and 2014, the Company match was 100% of the first 3.0% of salary.
+For fiscal year 2015 and 2014, the liability for the Company match was \$554 and \$465, respectively.
 Amounts contributed and deferred under the plan are credited or charged with the performance of investment options offered under the plan as elected by the participants.
 In the event of bankruptcy, the assets of this plan are available to satisfy the claims of general creditors.
-The liability for compensation deferred under the Company's plan included in other long-term liabilities was \$5,574 and \$3,678 as of January 31, 2015 and February 1, 2014, respectively.
+The liability for compensation deferred under the Company's plan included in other long-term liabilities was \$7,491 and \$5,574 as of January 30, 2016 and January 31, 2015, respectively.
 The Company manages the risk of changes in the fair value of the liability for deferred compensation by electing to match its liability under the plan with investment vehicles that offset a substantial portion of its exposure.
-The cash value of the investment vehicles included in deferred compensation plan assets was \$5,656 and \$4,294 as of January 31, 2015 and February 1, 2014, respectively.
-Total expense recorded under this plan is included in selling, general and administrative expenses and was insignificant during fiscal 2014 and 2013.
+The cash value of the investment vehicles included in deferred compensation plan assets was \$8,145 and \$5,656 as of January 30, 2016 and January 31, 2015, respectively.
+Total expense recorded under this plan is included in selling, general and administrative expenses and was insignificant during fiscal 2015 and 2014.